One-dimensional scaling limits in a planar Laplacian random growth model

 Interactions between nearby tips can be subtle and are in general hard to analyze \cite{CM02}.
-Our strategy is instead to establish two properties of the distribution function $h_{n}(\theta)$. \begin{itemize} \item{The first is to show that near the tip of the last particle to arrive the derivatives are in fact very close and so for very small values of $\theta$, $h_{n}(\theta+\theta_{n-1})$ can be well approximated by $h_{n}^*(\theta|0)$.} \item{ The second property is to show that $h_n(\theta)$ concentrates the measure so close to $\theta_{n-1}$ that even though the probability of attaching to earlier particles is higher than for the Markovian model, $\Omega_N$ still occurs with high probability, provided we now require
+Our strategy is instead to establish two properties of the distribution function $h_{n}(\theta)$. \begin{itemize} \item{The first is to show that near the tip of the last particle to arrive the derivatives of $\Phi_n$ and $f_{n\capc}^{\theta_n}$ are in fact very close and so for very small values of $\theta-\theta_n$, $h_{n+1}(\theta)$ can be well approximated by $h_{n+1}^*(\theta|\theta_n)$.} \item{ The second property is to show that $h_{n+1}(\theta)$ concentrates the measure so close to $\theta_{n}$ that even though the probability of attaching to earlier particles is higher than for the Markovian model, $\Omega_N$ still occurs with high probability, provided we now require

 when regularizing by $\parsig<\sigma_0=\capc^{\gamma}$; see Figure \ref{glowerbounds} for plots of the lower bounds on $\gamma$ and $\gamma^*$.} \end{itemize}

 We now give a brief overview of the structure of the paper.
 In Section \ref{loewner} we provide some background information on the Loewner differential equation, which allows us to represent the aggregate maps $\Phi_n$ as solutions corresponding to a $[-\pi, \pi)$-valued driving process with equally spaced jump times and positions given by the random angles \eqref{aleangles}.
 In particular, we explain how convergence of an angle sequence $\{\theta_k\}$ allows us to deduce convergence of the corresponding conformal maps $\Phi_n$.